HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 Scheduling JavaScript tasks has historically been deferred to the browser.
 There are newer methods such as [`requestIdleCallback`](https://developer.mozilla.org/docs/Web/API/Window/requestIdleCallback) and [`queueMicrotask`](https://developer.mozilla.org/docs/Web/API/queueMicrotask), but these APIs schedule tasks in a coarse way, and—especially in the case of `queueMicrotask`—can cause performance issues if misused.

-The Scheduler API has recently been released, and gives developers finer control over scheduling tasks based on priority—though [it is currently only limited to Chromium-based browsers](https://caniuse.com/mdn-api_scheduler_posttask).
+The Scheduler API has recently been released, and gives developers finer control over scheduling tasks based on priority—though <a hreflang="en" href="https://caniuse.com/mdn-api_scheduler_posttask">it is currently only limited to Chromium-based browsers</a>.

 {{ figure_markup(
     caption="The percentage of mobile pages using the Scheduler API.",